SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 # FFPE Visium probe design
-This script developed by Ireen van Dolderen has been modified by Sybul Herrera Foessel to be run as a Snakemake pipeline.
+This pipeline developed by Ireen van Dolderen (with different python scripts) has been modified by Sybil Herrera Foessel to be run as a Snakemake workflow system.
+In addition to the input files and the python files a Snakefile has been included as well as an probes_env.yaml file.
+Ireen used two input files, top10_marker_genes_T89.xlsx and markergenes_plus_conversion.xlsx, the first one with markers identified from cluster analysis and the second with markers from literature review.
+The top10_marker_genes_T89.xlsx can be used for pasting the new markers that you want to include in the 'gene' column and in markergenes_plus_conversion.xlsx the 'T 89' column is used by the first python script (primer3_input_design_T89.py) for extracting the entries (duplified are checked within the script).

 ## Files needed

-- top10_marker_genes_T89.xlsx #Excel file with top X differentially expressed gene in clusters, generated using Seurat
+- top10_marker_genes_T89.xlsx #input file 1.
-- markergenes_plus_conversion.xlsx #Excel file with marker genes based on literature research
+- markergenes_plus_conversion.xlsx #Excel file with marker genes based on literature research, input file 2.
 - primer3_input_design_T89.py
 - generate_probe_pairs.py
 - target_specificity_trim.py
 - select_probe_pairs.py
 - Snakefile_New2
+- probes_env.yaml

 ## Output files